meetzaveri/MEVN-stack-app/README.md

 # MEVN-stack-app
 MEVN -  mongodb,expresss,vue.js and node.js app based on CRUD.
-Currently this app is having issues
+Currently this app is having issues and it's been in developing phase